Changes to Victoria’s Bail Act 1977

 The case of Ms Veronica Nelson

 Ms Nelson died alone in custody on 2 January 2020 from a rare gastrointestinal condition, suffering from opiate withdrawal and malnutrition while she was remanded in custody for a crime for which she would never have received a term of imprisonment.
-Her death was sadly found to be preventable.
+Ms Nelson’s death was found to be preventable.

 |